sharplab/epub-translator/README.md

 ./gradlew quarkusBuild --uber-jar
 ```

-It produces the `epub-translator-0.5.0-SNAPSHOT-runner.jar` file in the `build` directory.
+It produces the `epub-translator-runner.jar` file in the `build` directory.

 ### Creating a native executable